-- Maintain a high quality of life for the island residents. - Balance the increasing property values with community livability
+Maintain a high quality of life for the island residents.
+Balance the increasing property values with community livability

-Goal 6.1: Continuously monitor the effect of development upon the quality of life of the existing permanent residents.
+Goal 76.1: Continuously monitor the effect of development upon the quality of life of the existing permanent residents.

-Formatted: Not Highlight

-Formatted: Not Highlight

-Strategy 6.1.1: Continue to track construction trends including: the number of houses demolished each year and the number of square feet, bedrooms and bathrooms of new houses.
-(2008; Building Department)

-Strategy 6.1.2: Continually assess ordinances which limit the size and width of houses and the amount of impervious surface on the island.
-(Ongoing; Building Department)

-Goal 6.2: Improve water quality associated with residential properties (see also Goal 3.2).

-Strategy 6.2.1: Amend the zoning ordinance to limit the density of development allowed on property not serviced by a public wastewater system.
-(2008; Building Department and City Council)

-Strategy 6.2.2: Educate the owners of septic systems in the proper maintenance and encourage owners to have their septic systems checked and serviced according to established standards.
-(Ongoing; Building Department)

-Strategy 6.2.3: Monitor the amount of impervious surface on residential lots.
+- Strategy 76.1.1: Continue to track construction trends including: the number of houses demolished each year and the number of square feet, bedrooms and bathrooms of new houses.
+(2008; Building Department) - Strategy 76.1.2: Continually assess ordinances which limit the size and width of houses and the amount of impervious surface on the island.
+(Ongoing: Building Department) - Goal 76.2: Improve water quality associated with residential properties (see also Goal 3.2). - Strategy 76.2.1: Amend the zoning ordinance to limit the density of development allowed on property not serviced by a public wastewater system.
+(2008; Building Department and City Council) - Strategy 76.2.2: Educate the owners of septic systems in the proper maintenance and encourage owners to have their septic systems checked and serviced according to established standards.
+(Ongoing; Building Department) - Strategy 7.6.2.3: Monitor the amount of impervious surface on residential lots.
 The City defines impervious material as any material through which water cannot penetrate, including buildings, roads, and parking lots.
 (Ongoing: Building Department)

-LAND USE
+8.0 LAND USE

 The island has a long history of being a residential bedroom community of greater Charleston while still maintaining its charm, natural beauty, and desirability as a summertime getaway destination.
 In addition to its residential elements, it has also been used for recreational and resort activities. used for recreational and resort activities.
-Residential construction has continued, and today it is estimated that 4,420 dwelling units are located on the island.
-The majority of commercial development is located in the center of the island, generally fronting on Palm and Ocean Boulevards in the vicinity of 10th and 14th Avenues.
+Residential construction has continued, and today it is estimated that 4,4420 dwelling units are located on the island.
+The majority of commercial development is located in the center of the island, generally fronting on Palm and Ocean Boulevards in the vicinity of 10.th. and th.
+Avenues.
 Additional commercial activities are located in Wild Dunes, at Breach Inlet and the City marina.

-Planning and Zoning-Historical Perspective
+Planning and Zoning- Historical Perspective